American Health Care Act of 2017: Better Care Reconciliation Act of 2017 (BCRA)

-In the Senate, Majority Leader Mitch McConnell appointed a group of 13 Republican Senators to prepare a bill.
-Democrats, independents, and other Republicans were excluded from the process and given no information until the new bill was released on June 22, 2017.
-The Senate bill is called the Better Care Reconciliation Act of 2017.
+In the Senate, Majority Leader Mitch McConnell appointed a group of 13 Republican Senators to prepare an Obamacare repeal bill.
+Released on June 22, 2017, the bill was known as the Better Care Reconciliation Act of 2017.
+Democrats, independents, and other Republicans were excluded from the process of preparing the bill and were given no information until the bill was released.
 The bill's differences from the House bill reflected divergent opinions within the Republican caucus.
 The phase-out of the Medicaid expansion would be made more gradual, but funding for Medicaid as it stood before the ACA would be reduced.
 Eligibility for premium subsidies would be tightened for middle-class recipients, but some aid would be extended to enrollees below the poverty level in states that did not expand Medicaid.

 The AHCA would have replaced the individual mandate with a provision that would allow an insurer to add a 30 percent surcharge to the premium if an individual goes without coverage for 63 days or more.
 The original draft of the BCRA would have repealed the ACA's individual mandate but it did not include the AHCA's continuous coverage provision.
 A few days after the draft's release, it was amended to provide that someone who went without coverage for 63 days or more would have to wait six months to obtain new coverage.